cyber-dojo-retired/runner-stateful/README.md

 API:
   * All methods receive their arguments in a json hash.
   * All methods return a json hash with a single key.
-  * If successful, the key equals the method's name.
+  * If the method raises an exception, the key equals "exception".
-  * If unsuccessful, the key equals "exception".
+  * If the method completes, the key equals the method's name.

 - - - -